wunderio/nameless/README.md

 1. Add to %drupalroot%/sites/all/themes
 2. **Rename theme and hooks to a project specific name**
-3. update README to contain project specific information
+3. Update README to contain project specific information
+4. Run 'bower install' to download the required libraries

 ## Technical goals